sakshigulgulia/IoT-Smartwatch-Labs/README.md

 # IoT-Smartwatch-Labs

-EECS 4764 - IoT course lab work at Columbia University in collaboration with Rahul Shanbhag and Prathamesh Sahasrabudhe.
+EECS 4764 - IoT course lab work at Columbia University in collaboration with Prathamesh Sahasrabudhe and Rahul Shanbhag.
 In these labs we work with Feather Huzzah ESP8266 and create a smartwatch application platform.

 Lab 1